-The team leader is responsible for the completion (or delegation in his/her absence) of the Weekly Student Ministry Report (available through the Ministry Director's office) after each assignment.
+The team leader is responsible for the completion (or delegation in his/her absence) of the Weekly Student Ministry Report (available through the Ministry Director and/or Dean of Student's office) after each assignment.
 The report must be completed thoroughly and specifically on each occasion.
 Particular attention needs to be given to the attitude among team members, as well as any testimonies from the ministry assignment.
 The weekly report is to be turned in to the Ministry Director within one day of the ministry assignment.
-Students who are assigned to an Independent Student Ministry assignment must also submit weekly reports (available via the Ministry Director's Office).
+Students who are assigned to an Independent Student Ministry assignment must also submit weekly reports (available via the Ministry Director and/or Dean of Student's office).